PostHog/posthog.com/contents/blog/data-management-feature.md

 - Easily manage all your Events, Event Properties and Actions in the Data Management tab
 - Debug your incoming events using in the Live Events tab

 These are powerful tools for organizing your data, but we're just scratching the surface.
+Below are just a few ideas on our roadmap that we think you'll like:

+- Deeper integration of hover definition cards throughout the app
+- Role-based ownership of definitions
+- Personally identifiable information (PII) rules
+- Anomaly detection for malformed Events and Properties
+- Person and Group Property definitions

 As always, we welcome any feedback you may have about this feature.
 Feel free to open an issue in [our Github repo](https://github.com/PostHog/posthog) or give us a shout in our [PostHog community Slack channel](/slack).
 Or join us directly for a [call](https://calendly.com/posthog-feedback) with our Product & Engineering team.